paperless-ngx/paperless-ngx/docs/troubleshooting.rst

 updated.
 After updating these, your current training data *might* not be compatible anymore.
 This can be ignored in most cases.
 This warning will disappear automatically when paperless updates the training data.

- f you want to get rid of the warning or actually experience issues with automatic matching, delete the file ``classification_model.pickle`` in the data directory and let paperless recreate it.
+If you want to get rid of the warning or actually experience issues with automatic matching, delete the file ``classification_model.pickle`` in the data directory and let paperless recreate it.

 Permission denied errors in the consumption directory